jncc/s2-ard-processor/workflow/README.md

             "parentPlaceName" : "Europe"}

 ## Runtime parameters
---metadataTemplate - can be overridden wiht a template path relative to the container - ie /state/mytemplate.xml
+--metadataTemplate - can be overridden with a template path relative to the container - ie /state/mytemplate.xml